FESOM/fesom2/docs/output_configuration.rst

    sends its part of the field to one writer, which assembles the global field in its own memory and writes the file alone.
-With ``parallel_write=.true.`` the field is redistributed to ``n_writers`` writer ranks, which then write their own parts of the same file collectively, so no rank has to hold the global field.
+With ``parallel_write=.true.`` the field is redistributed to ``n_writers`` writer ranks, which then write their own parts of the same file collectively, so the write is shared and no rank has to hold the global field.
+The best number of writers is not simply the largest one and has to be found per machine and mesh.

 .. _sec_xios_output: